dougc333/videodemos/video_mouse/README.md

 4) testmousedown.html: display mouse coordinates in left div, test event bubbling/capture
 5) testmousepos.html: display mouse coordinates in div.
 What is diff w/above?
 Less code.
 6) TestVideoSource. bottom is color image top is grayscale image.
-7) canvas_imagedata.html test reading and writing canvas frame buffer
+7) canvas_greenline.html write green line to canvas w/fill for image.
+Simplest case for debugging canvas_greenlinevideo.html green line to video image.
+For debugging reference
 8) 2canvas.html draw rectangle onto canvas.
+Simplest case for debugging.
 9) test_requestanimationframe.html.
 Shouldnt use setTimeout like in TestVideoSource should use requestAnimationFrame which is controlled by browser v.s. guessing when next frame is ready by timeout.